Arpit9110/SY0_701/Domain 1.md

 #### Policy Driven Access Control:

 Entails developing, managing and enforcing user access policies based on their roles and responsibilities.
+Basically it places the that only allows identifies user have the privilege to gain access to the system.

 #### Secured Zone: